 Data extraction and calculations are done in SAS software.

-The first step in the calculation is to get the 2015 (base year) average unit values.
+The first step in the calculation is to get the base year average unit values.
 This is done at the level of each product for each importer.
 It has to be noted that for every product the importing enterprises monitored are exactly the same for all months.
 Price relatives are then compiled at this level (each product for each importer).
 These price relatives are then combined across importers for each product.
 Weight for this step: the importer’s monthly percentage over the product total import value (total import value corresponding to the sample importers).
+The final step is to aggregate the product indices calculated in the previous step to a total monthly index for CPA Group 19.2.
+The weights used here are the monthly percentages of each product over the rest sample products.
+The resulting index is rescaled to average 100 in the base year.

 18.6.
 Adjustment